Visit the Blue Mountains By Train: 2 Easy Itineraries

 Blue Mountains Cableway at Scenic World

-The Cableway transports you from the valley floor back to the top of the mountains.
+The Cableway transports you from the valley floor to the mountain top.

-The next stop you will pass is NarrowNeck Lookout.
+The next stop is NarrowNeck Lookout.
 The bus usually stops here for a couple of minutes so you can take a quick photo.
-If you are not looking to do a bushwalk, jump back on the bus after you have taken your shot.
+If you’re not doing a bushwalk, re-board the bus after taking your shot.

 HOHO Bus at Narrowneck lookout

-The front row at the top of the bus offers the best views
+The front row on the top of the bus has the best views.

-This is one of the prettiest walks in the mountains.
-Follow the signs to the main Katoomba Falls lookout before backtracking and following the walk Katoomba Cascades.
-There are plenty of picnic tables at the top of the stairs above the cascades waiting for you when you can tear yourself away from the view.
+This is one of the prettiest mountain walks.
+Follow the signs to the main Katoomba Falls lookout, then backtrack to the Katoomba Cascades walk.
+There are picnic tables at the top of the cascades.

 Katoomba Falls Blue Mountains